About the BCA Music Program and AVPA-Music

 Candidates who are selected for an interview must also audition on their primary instrument or voice.
-The audition includes a scale, solo, sight-reading and tonal memory (singing).
+The audition includes a scale, solo, sight-reading, and tonal memory (singing).
 The audition and interview take place at the same time and are the final step in the application process.
-Students receive a handout during open house which details audition requirements, or one can download a copy on this website (see "Audition Information" the sidebar).
+One can download a copy of the AVPA-M audition requirements on this website (see "Audition Information" the sidebar).
 It is important that students prepare the audition material exactly as specified.

 On the day of auditions, students will report to the school at a specified time.
 The audition will take about ten minutes.
 Immediately after the audition, students undergo an interview.
 This is an opportunity for the school to learn more about the student.
 This will be the final step in the application process.